-Bronchiectasis is a condition where the bronchial tubes of your lungs are permanently damaged and enlarged.
-These damaged air passages allow bacteria and mucus to build up in your lungs, which result in infections and blockages in the airways.
-Bronchiectasis can be treated, allowing you to live a normal life.
-However, it cannot be cured.
-Flare-ups of the condition must be treated promptly to avoid oxygen deprivation to the rest of your body.
+Bronchiectasis is a condition where the bronchial tubes of your lungs are permanently damaged, widened, and thickened.
+These damaged air passages allow bacteria and mucus to build up and pool in your lungs.
+This results in frequent infections and blockages of the airways.

 Symptoms of bronchiectasis can take months or even years to develop.
-Some symptoms are:
+Some typical symptoms include:

 - coughing up blood

-- abnormal sounds or wheezing in the chest on breathing
+- atypical sounds or wheezing in your chest with breathing

 - shortness of breath